-There are many definitions for mindfulness, but I define it as non-judgemental, present moment awareness.
-Mindfulness opens our minds to observe our thoughts and feelings, acknowledging and accepting them without judgment.
+There are many definitions of mindfulness, but I define it as non-judgemental, present moment awareness.
+Mindfulness opens our minds to observing our thoughts and feelings, acknowledging and accepting them without judgment.

-To put more simply, it’s not about fixing or changing your thoughts or emotions but about noticing and accepting them as is.
+To put it more simply, it’s not about fixing or changing your thoughts or emotions, but about noticing and accepting them as is.

 So, how does this help exactly?

-It’s kind of a funny thing.
+It’s a funny thing.
 When we are not so tied to our perspective and clouded by our emotions, it opens up a horizon of possibilities.
-We can see things as an observer, remove ourselves from our identity of the emotion, the intense feeling, and can take a step back.
-When we can do this, the emotion no longer has a hold on us.
+We can see things as observers, remove ourselves from our identity of emotion and intense feeling, and take a step back.
+When we can do this, the emotion no longer holds us.

-Many research studies show that mindfulness meditation is effective at reducing stress and can improve physical and mental health by changing the brain and biology in positive ways.
-Researchers reviewed more than 200 studies of mindfulness among healthy people and found that mindfulness-based therapy was especially effective for reducing stress, anxiety, and depression.
+Many research studies show that mindfulness meditation effectively reduces stress and can improve physical and mental health by positively changing the brain and biology.
+Researchers reviewed over 200 studies of mindfulness among healthy people and found that mindfulness-based therapy was especially effective for reducing stress, anxiety, and depression.

 Five Ways to Practice Self-Introspection

-You may be wondering, “Great!
+Now that you have understood the concept of self-introspection meaning, you may be wondering, “Great!
 How do I do this?”
-As someone who may be new at self-introspection, there are some key points to keep in mind to set you up for success.
+As someone who may be new to self-introspection, there are some key points to keep in mind to set you up for success.

 1. Set Up Your Ideal Environment

-As I mentioned before, “mindfulness is a practice” and it takes practice.
+As I mentioned, “mindfulness is a practice,” and it takes practice.
 Think of it as the rehearsals before the big show, the basketball scrimmages, or batting cage practices before the big game.

-When we practice something, we make progress and become prepared for “the big game or show,” which is your life.
-Although mindfulness doesn’t necessarily require sitting and meditating for 30 minutes a day, this definitely helps train us to be still.
-When you are still, you are with yourself, your mind, and you can practice noticing the thoughts, the sounds, and the sensations.
+When we practice something, we progress and become prepared for “the big game or show,” which is your life.
+Although mindfulness doesn’t necessarily require sitting and meditating for 30 minutes daily, this helps train us to be still.
+When you are still, you are with yourself and your mind, and you can practice noticing the thoughts, the sounds, and the sensations.

 This requires a quiet space without distractions or stimulation where you can be alone and undisturbed.
-Some noises or sensations are unavoidable, but trying to meditate, self-reflect, or think about things while the kids are running around, the TV blaring, or people talking is not an ideal environment.
+Some noises or sensations are unavoidable, but trying to meditate, self-reflect, or think about things while the kids are running around, the TV is blaring, or people are talking is not ideal.

 Journaling is underrated.
-If you take a look at the most successful people in the world, thought leaders, and entrepreneurs such as Oprah, Warren Buffet, Einstein, and many others, they all have this in common: they journal.
+If you look at the most successful people in the world, thought leaders and entrepreneurs such as Oprah, Warren Buffett, Einstein, and many others, they all have this in common—they journal.

 Here are some helpful tips and ideas:

-- Free write any thoughts, emotions, feelings that come up.
+- Free write any thoughts, emotions, or feelings that come up.
 Keep writing for one to two pages—just a free-flow stream of consciousness, not allowing yourself to think.
-The first few paragraphs will be very conscious, but continuing to write another two pages nonstop allows for the unconscious to come through.
-You will be surprised at what you find.
+The first few paragraphs will be very conscious, but continuing to write another two pages nonstop allows the unconscious to come through.
+It will surprise you what you’ll find.

-- If you are going through a really tough time and are unable to separate yourself from the situation or feelings (staying stuck in your story), try writing from a 3rd person’s perspective.
+- Try writing from a 3rd person’s perspective if you are going through a tough time and cannot separate yourself from the situation or feelings (staying stuck in your story).
 This allows for more openness and perspective.

 - Use your journal as your to-do list for the day.
 Set goals and outcomes for the day.
 Set an intention for the day.

 - Journal your wins.
-Write down the things you’re most proud of accomplishing.
-We tend to not celebrate our wins and quickly look for the next big thing.
+Write down the things you are most proud of accomplishing.
+We tend not to celebrate our wins and quickly look for the next big thing.
 Stop.
 Take a step back and celebrate your daily or weekly wins.
 You deserve some acknowledgment, don’t you?

 - Journal on grateful moments.
-There are so many things to be grateful for but we often write them down as a list.
-This is slightly different and a slight deviation but I like to journal “gratitude moments.”
-It’s a moment in which you can close your eyes and almost re-experience it.
-For example, the moments when I’m outside sitting on my patio drinking my coffee, feeling the warmth of the sun on my face.
-Take the time to engage in that positivity and all of the feelings that accompany it.
+There are many things to be grateful for, but we often write them down as a list.
+This is slightly different and a slight deviation, but I like to journal “gratitude moments.”
+It’s a moment when you can close your eyes and re-experience it.
+For example, the moments when I’m outside sitting on my patio drinking my coffee, feeling the sun’s warmth on my face.
+Take the time to engage in that positivity and all the feelings accompanying it.

 3. Use Positive Words and Phrases

-We are not the emotions we experience, rather we are the experiencer of our emotions.
-Although we understand this in concept, our languaging and the words we use perpetuates the identification of the emotion.
+We are not the emotions we experience; instead, we are the experiencer of our emotions.
+Although we understand this in concept, our language and the words we use perpetuates the identification of the emotion.

-As a Master Practitioner of Neuro-Linguistic Programming (NLP), I believe that language and the words we use affect how we experience the world.
-So, although we know that we are not our emotions, we speak as if we are—”I am angry”.
+As a Master Practitioner of Neuro-Linguistic Programming (NLP), I believe that language and words affect how we experience the world.
+So, although we know that we are not our emotions, we speak as if we are—”I am angry.”
 Case in point.

-If we want to use language that is congruent with our beliefs that we are not our emotions as well as a common mindfulness practice, we can use phrases such as “I notice that I am experiencing anger.”
-This allows for almost like a third person’s perspective and disconnects you from the emotion.
+If we want to use language congruent with our beliefs that we are not our emotions and common mindfulness practice, we can use phrases such as “I notice that I am experiencing anger.”
+This allows for almost a third-person perspective and disconnects you from the emotion.

 4. Ask Yourself Empowering Questions

-Making a slight change to how you ask yourself questions while doing self-introspection makes a world of difference.
+Making a slight change to asking yourself questions while practicing self-introspection makes a difference.
 Instead of asking yourself “why” questions, ask “what” questions.

-5. Focus on the Good for Just a Little Bit Longer
+5. Focus on the Good for Just a Little Longer

-A relationship psychology study by John Gottman of the University of Washington found that it takes at least five positive interactions to make up for just one negative one.
-This means that negative interactions or thoughts have generally five times the impact than positive ones.
-Well, this is bad news and rings all too true, doesn’t it?
+A relationship psychology study by John Gottman of the University of Washington found that it takes at least five positive interactions to make up for just one negative one .

 “The mind is like Velcro for negative experiences and Teflon for positive ones.”

 Fortunately, it doesn’t have to be this way.
-We can almost counteract this by simply taking in the good for just a little bit longer.
-We can literally change the neurotransmitters in our brain to look for good things.
+We can almost counteract this by simply taking in the good for a little longer.
+We can change the neurotransmitters in our brains to look for good things.

 Rick Hanson says,